AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/STM32L496G-DISCOBG96.md

     If you use BG96-based configuration, you must upgrade the firmware of the modem to at least the `BG96MAR02A08M1G` revision.
 Older versions may cause unexpected loss of connection.

 !!! note
-     To upgrade this firmware please download these .zip files:
+     To upgrade this firmware please download the folowing .zip files:
      <br />
      - [Pack_BG96MAR02A08M1G_01.012.01.012](../resources/Pack_BG96MAR02A08M1G_01.012.01.012.zip "Pack_BG96MAR02A08M1G_01.012.01.012"),
      <br />